Can A Transgender Get Pregnant?

 Can A Trans Man Get Pregnant?

-Yes, a trans man can get pregnant, but it depends on several factors, including:
+Yes, a trans man can get pregnant, depending on several factors:

-Reproductive Organs: If a trans man retains uterus and ovaries without surgery, ovulation can lead to pregnancy.
-Testosterone therapy can reduce ovulation and sperm production, but it doesn't guarantee prevention.
+- Reproductive Organs: If a trans man retains his uterus and ovaries without undergoing surgical removal, he can potentially conceive.
+Testosterone therapy can reduce ovulation and menstrual cycles, but it doesn't eliminate the possibility of pregnancy.

-Assisted Reproductive Technologies: To conceive, some trans men opt for assisted reproductive methods like sperm donation, IVF, with or without a surrogate.
+- Assisted Reproductive Technologies: Some trans men may choose assisted reproductive methods like sperm donation or in vitro fertilization (IVF), with or without a surrogate, to achieve pregnancy.

 An example of a transgender man who got pregnant through artificial insemination is Thomas Beatie.
 He was assigned as female at birth but in early 1997, he came out as a transman.
 He decided to get pregnant because his wife was infertile.